 If you apply for a job in Ohio, you may face a pre-employment drug test and background check before you get your job offer.

 Ohio state law requires employers to support the drug-free workplace program to get discounts on their workers’ compensation insurance premiums.
 They could even get more benefits for random drug testing the employees.
-Employers can test for illegal drugs in individuals and employees irrespective of the state’s medical marijuana law.
-But they cannot prevent an individual’s candidature because of his medical marijuana use.
+Employers can test for illegal drugs in individuals and employees irrespective of the state’s MMJ law.
+But they cannot prevent an individual’s candidature because of his MMJ use.

 The law requires mandatory drug and alcohol testing for transportation workers based on the DOT guidelines.
 The drug and alcohol test procedures are governed by the Ohio Human Rights Act and other anti-discrimination rules with respect to the ADA (Americans with Disability Act) rules.